 Kristin Forbes was born to be a musician.
 A distant relative of the composer Tchaikovsky, she has been playing music since she was three, when she heard a song on the radio, went to the family piano, and figured out how to play it.
 She started playing guitar in high school and in college, upon playing in her first band, realized that pursuing music was the life she had to live.

 In 2011, Kristin spent a month on the Vans Warped Tour playing with Angelo Moore, singers/saxophonist from Fishbone, and the songs they wrote during this collaboration were released in 2015 on the Japanese album Ska Do Au Ska Don't.
-Kristin spent some time in 2013 in the band of NYC ska capo King Django, and in 2015, she filled in on guitar with NYC’s longtime Jamaican music stalwarts The Slackers on their European and Canadian tours.
+Kristin spent time in 2013 in the band of NYC ska capo King Django, and in 2015 she filled in on guitar with NYC’s longtime Jamaican music stalwarts The Slackers on their European and Canadian tours.
 In 2018, she subbed for DC ska-soul hooligans, The Pietasters on keys and later traveled to Mexico to fill in with The Toasters for a week on bass.
 In the spring of 2022, she was The Slackers' first call to sub for them again on guitar.